Particular/docs.particular.net/nservicebus/sagas/concurrency.md

 ### Shard message processing

 By processing messages on multiple shards, each configured with a low concurrency limit, the likelihood of data contention can be reduced.
-For example, a single endpoint instance with a concurrency limit of 8 could be replaced with 8 endpoint instances, each with a concurrency limit of 1.
+For example, a single endpoint instance with a concurrency limit of eight could be replaced with eight endpoint instances, each with a concurrency limit of one.
 By partitioning saga instances appropriately, the messages relating to a single saga instance are processed sequentially.
 This occurs in parallel with messages relating to other saga instances, which are processed by other shards.
 Note that it isn't necessary to shard data over multiple storage locations, but this could also be done to improve performance further.

 A sharded endpoint instance must be addressed uniquely using `MakeInstanceUniquelyAddressable`.
 Message must be sent to the appropriate shards using [routing extensibility](/nservicebus/messaging/routing-extensibility.md).
 This is demonstrated in the [Service Fabric Partition-Aware Routing](/samples/azure/azure-service-fabric-routing/) sample.